learnk8s/learnk8s.io/src/persistent-connections/content.md

 ![More clients than servers](assets/many-clients-fewer-servers.svg)

-The connections might not be distributed evenly (perhaps four ended up connecting to the same server), but overall there's a good chance that both servers are utilised.
+The connections might not be distributed evenly (perhaps four ended up connecting to the same server) but overall there's a good chance that both servers are utilised.

 What's more problematic is the opposite scenario.

-If you have a few clients and more servers, you might have some underutilised resources and a potential bottleneck.
+If you have fewer clients and more servers, you might have some underutilised resources and a potential bottleneck.

 Imagine having two clients and five servers.